compiler-disagg/TrackFM/README.md

 ```

 ## Testing
 TODO: how do they know they did the above correct?
+Add/use a simple benchmark or test, with a `Makefile` target that
+they can run to test that their TrackFM installation is working

 ## Reproducing Paper Results
 Each fig num in the paper has a fig directory in ``` exp/ ```.
 In order to reproduce the results one has to invoke the ```run.sh``` located in the respective fig directory.
 For example to